-Well, it’s here (again).
-That dreaded day when the stock market goes barreling downhill like an Olympic Super-G alpine ski racer.
-Typical in the investment industry is hyped-up jargon that leads to hoopla and headlines like: Market Drop – The Largest in Years!
-Bear Market – On My!
-The Market Plummets!
-The End of the World As We Know It!
-Does it make you nervous?
+Those kinds of headlines would make anyone nervous!
+But it’s all about what you do when the market drops.
 Are you logging in to your financial accounts to assess the damage?
 If so, it’s time to log out, make a pot of tea, and have a seat at the kitchen table.
-It’s time to take a minute to remember the basics of investing and the importance of sticking to your plan.
+Take a minute to remember the basics of investing and the importance of sticking to your plan.
 Just because the market is taking a dive at this moment does not mean you need to panic.
 Repeat.
 You don’t need to panic.

 It’s incredibly frustrating to hear people say they cashed out of the market because they couldn’t take the stress.
-It felt too risky to stay the course so they took their money out.
+It felt too risky to stay the course.
+So, they took their money out.
 Oh no!
 Not that!
-It’s like ordering a half-sheet cake with extra frosting when you only needed a cupcake!
+It’s like ordering a sheet cake with extra frosting when you only needed a cupcake!
 It’s a much too extreme approach to investing.
-Just because the market declines doesn’t mean you need to take any action whatsoever, and certainly not any extreme action.
+Just because the market drops doesn’t mean you need to take any action whatsoever.
+And certainly not any extreme action.

 Sit tight.
 Don’t look at your accounts.
 It doesn’t matter what their valuation is today.
 It will be different tomorrow.
 You just don’t know if it will be better or worse.
 Just be aware and breathe.

 Who are “investors”?

 Here are some pieces of information that may make you feel more in control when the market drops.
 Or when it does its yo-yo thing.
 The first important piece of information is understanding that “investors” are not you and me.